Is It Safe To Have Flaxseed When Breastfeeding?

 1. Antioxidant effects: Flaxseeds are a good source of secoisolariciresinol diglucoside (SDG) and lignans that have potential antioxidant effects (5).
 Antioxidants are essential to combat oxidative damage that occurs due to free radicals.

 1. Anti-inflammatory properties: Research shows that flaxseed products, such as flaxseed oil, have anti-inflammatory, antipyretic, and analgesic properties (6) (7).
-Its topical use as a poultice to relieve inflammation and soreness in conditions like osteoarthritisiXA form of arthritis that only impacts the joints causing inflammation and pain. is also documented (1) (8).
+Hence, it may help speed up postpartum recovery.
+Its topical use as a poultice to relieve inflammation and soreness in conditions like osteoarthritisiA form of arthritis that only impacts the joints causing inflammation and pain. is also documented (1) (8).

 Flaxseed oil is used topically to relieve conditions like osteoarthritis